 The Company has incurred cumulative losses and negative cash flows from operations since our predecessor's inception in 1995.
-The Company had accumulated losses of \$135.2 million as of September 30, 2021.
+The Company had accumulated losses of \$140 million as of December 31, 2021.
 We expect that our research and development expenses may increase due to the continued development of the OPMD program.
-It is also likely that there will be an increase in the general and administrative expenses due to the obligations of being a domestic public company in the United States as a result of the Re-domiciliation.
+It is also likely that there will be an increase in the general and administrative expenses due to the obligations of being a domestic public company in the United States.

-We had no borrowings as at September 30, 2021 and do not currently have a credit facility.
+We had no borrowings as of December 31, 2021 and do not currently have a credit facility.

-As of September 30, 2021, we had cash and cash equivalents of approximately \$15.7 million.
+As of December 31, 2021, we had cash and cash equivalents of approximately \$12.3 million.
 Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view to liquidity and capital preservation.
 Currently, our cash and cash equivalents are held in bank accounts.